rmustacc/rfd/rfd/0097/README.md

-This high watermark is intended to make sure that the system does not end up running out of memory due to filling it with packets faster than it can be processed.
-However, once you drop a packet, transports like TCP do not react well and back pressure is applied to the system, thus slowing down certain aspects of the system.
+This high watermark is intended to make sure that the system does not end up running out of memory due to filling it with packets faster than the system can process them.
+Once you drop a packet, transports like TCP do not react well and back pressure is applied to the system, thus slowing down certain aspects of the system.

-This ends up creating an artificial limiter on performance of the system as we end up dealing with dropped packets, which leads to retransmits, etc. While, device that have VLANs associated with them may have a group assigned to them (granting one or more rings), which helps by providing dedicated resources, MAC does not enable polling.
+This ends up creating an artificial limiter on performance of the system as we end up dealing with dropped packets, which leads to retransmits, etc. While, devices that have VLANs associated with them may have a group assigned to them (granting one or more rings), which helps by providing dedicated resources, MAC does not enable polling.

 MAC refuses to enable polling on rings with VLANs associated with them because it cannot guarantee that the ring is fully filtered.
 However,